 Prof Andersson was appointed NTU's first Provost in April 2007 following a rigorous selection process that included a review of distinguished candidates from around the world.
 He accepted the position at NTU following a visit to the university in 2006 as a member of the Scientific Advisory Board of the National Research Foundation, set up by former Deputy Prime Minister Dr Tony Tan in 2006 to advise the Singapore government on its R&D strategy.
 "I was deeply impressed with the university's achievements and promise," he said, adding that NTU could produce a Nobel Prize winner "with the right investments".

-Nanyang Assistant Professorship, attracting a new generation of promising educators and researchers.
-More than 1,800 applicants applied for 40 Assistant Professorships over four calls.
-This demonstrates the attractiveness of NTU as a place for young researchers to make their way from some of the best universities in the world.
+Nanyang Assistant Professorship attracting a new generation of promising educators and researchers.This is today one of the most rigorous young scientist schemes in the world, and demonstrates the attractiveness of NTU as a place for young researchers to make their way from some of the best universities in the world.

 By fostering dialogue among colleges and schools, Prof Andersson has also helped to promote greater interdisciplinarity on campus, necessary to better address urgent challenges that will require expertise on many fronts.
 Under an ambitious

-Driver of Singapore's new medical school
+Driver of Singapore's medical school

 Singapore's medical school jointly established by NTU and Imperial College London.
 The school received philanthropic support of S$400 million, inclusive of enhanced government matching, within months of its establishment in Singapore and was named the Lee Kong Chian School of Medicine.
-It will enrol its first batch of students in 2013, and will also have a campus in Novena, Singapore's medical district.
+It enrolled its first batch of students in August 2013, and has a campus in Novena, Singapore's medical district.

-He is a research adviser to the Swedish government and was formerly Vice President of the European Research Advisory Board of the European Commission in Brussels.
+He is a research adviser to the Swedish government and was previously Vice President of the European Research Advisory Board of the European Commission in Brussels.
 He has also been an adviser to business activities in the biotechnology and pharmaceuticals sector.

-In Singapore, he serves on the Governing Board of the Singapore Centre on Environmental Life Sciences Engineering, and is a Board member of A*STAR Singapore, the government agency in charge of national scientific research and development.
+Singapore Centre for Environmental Life Sciences Engineering, and is a Board member of A*STAR Singapore, the government agency in charge of national scientific research and development.